tiagobalmeida/tiagobalmeida.github.io/_posts/Designing and building a keyboard from scratch part 2.md

 A key design decision of this project was to make it modular.
 The PCB should not be tied to the microcontroller, i.e. it should be possible to use the same switch matrix with different microcontrollers.
 For this reason, the PCB contiains male connectors and the micro is connected with wires that run underneath the PCB.

-There are exactly 3 connectores:
+There are exactly 3 connectors:
  - 2 pin connector for +vcc and gnd.
  - 3 pin connector to drive the columns via the shift registers.
  - 7 pin connector to read the state of the rows.